techservicesillinois/SecOps-Powershell-CISDSC/docs/new_resources.md

 4) Resolve errors identified in the previous step.
 Potential causes and resolutions are outlined in the [static corrections](./static_corrections.md) documentation.

+5) Verify the appropriate validation for generated parameters via MS documentation or otherwise and add it to the [parameter validation](/parameter_validations.csv) documentation.

+6) Regenerate your resource after completing the previous two steps.

-5) Verify your results with the [CIS-CAT](https://workbench.cisecurity.org/files/2151) assessment tool available from the [CIS workbench](https://workbench.cisecurity.org/).
+7) Verify your results with the [CIS-CAT](https://workbench.cisecurity.org/files/2151) assessment tool available from the [CIS workbench](https://workbench.cisecurity.org/).
 A HTML report from the tool will be required later.
 Documentation for the tool can be found [here](https://ccpa-docs.readthedocs.io/en/latest/User%20Guide%20for%20CLI/).

 # How do I add or update them within the module?
 1) For additions the DscResourcesToExport field of the [module manifest](./../src/CISDSC/CISDSC.psd1) should be updated with the new resource.